-Cally Fromme is familiar to many of you reading as a leader in the lumber and building materials industry.
+Cally Fromme is a leader in the lumber and building materials industry.
 She served as president and CEO of Zarsky's Lumber of Victoria, Texas until the company was sold to Kodiak Building Partners in 2015.
 Now, she is vice president of business development for Kodiak Building Partners.
 Plus, Ms. Fromme is currently a member of the Executive Council on Construction Supply and previously served as a board member of Lumber Merchandising Corp (LMC) and Lumber & Building Materials Institute (LBMI), as well as a past chair for the board of the National Lumber and Building Material Dealers Association (NLBMDA).

 With more than 45 years of experience in the insurance industry, W. Craig Myers is no stranger, either.
 He has broad experience in the insurance industry, working with agencies and insurance carriers alike on product management, sales, underwriting and profit centers-including 11 years with PLM.
-Visit www.plmilm.com/lm-new-board-members/ to read the full article.
+Visit www.plmilm.com/pu-new-board-members/